JohnBasrai/rust-sqlx/README.md

 [User { id: 1, name: "Attila the long dead Hun:1", role: User }]
 ```

 That's it.
-If run again you will more rows added to the table.
-When the row count is greater than 10 it will start delete 1 row for each row added.
+If you run again you will see more rows added to the table.
+When the row count is
+greater than 10 it will delete 1 row for each row added.